 Not only that, but despite our growth, our development team were still getting booked out months in advance.
 Our popularity is both a gift and a curse: How do we continue to work with our partners effectively, if we're too busy?

 And to address the issue, we would need two teams.
-One to focus on the large scale, multiple sprint builds, and one to do... well.
+One to focus on the complex integrations, and one to do... well.
 Everything else.

-In practice, that means that the Pulse team has three core responsibilities.
-First and foremost, our goal is to continuously improve every digital product we work on.
+In practice, that means that the Pulse team has two core responsibilities.
+First and foremost, our goal is to provide a long term relationship with our clients.
 One of our principles is that we have partners, not clients, and that means we're in it for the long haul.

 No website (or any software, for that matter) is perfect when it first launches.
 It evolves, it responds to feedback, it gets infused with new ideas and adds great new features.
 We call this continuous improvement, and we sell this as a monthly retainer called Loop.
 It's the best way to ensure your website is constantly improving and that your business is moving forwards.